The original version published on the Aktuality.sk website is available here.

-A few months later the Italian police came to arrest Cinnante.
-The reason was smuggling of weapons to Italy for the Mafia boss Guirin Iona.
+A few months later the Italian police came to arrest Cinnante for smuggling weapons to Italy for the Mafia boss Guirin Iona.

-As the documents from investigation show, Carmine Cinnante is also its member.
-A man who Slovak authorities have only known as an entrepreneur in agriculture.
+As the documents from the investigation show, Carmine Cinnante is also its member.
+A man, known by the Slovak authorities only as an entrepreneur in agriculture.

-They started doing business, receiving subsidies, drawing EU funds and especially building relationships with influential people in politics – as high as the Government Office of the Slovak Republic.
+They started doing business, receiving subsidies, drawing EU funds and especially building relationships with influential people in politics – as high as the Government Office.

-In the meantime, in their homeland of Italy they had also many problems with the law.
+In the meantime, in their homeland, Italy, they also faced many problems with the law.

 With the confidence of the mafia

-At a farm co-op between the villages of Dvorianka and Parchovany in the district of Trebišov, the business of mafioso Carmine Cinnante meets Antonino Vadala.
-He also had problems with the police at home in Italy.
+At a farm co-op between the villages of Dvorianka and Parchovany in the Trebišov district, the business of Carmine Cinnante meets Antonino Vadala.
+He had also had problems with the police at home in Italy.

-On Monday February 3, 2003 the court in Reggio Calabria in south of Italy ruled on nine defendants in a case involving another Mafia clan - Libri.
+On February 3, 2003 the court in Reggio Calabria in southern Italy ruled on nine defendants in a case involving another Mafia clan - Libri.
 The Libri clan is one of the most powerful within the ‘Ndrangheta.

 Among the accused were Antonino Vadala, originally from the village of Bova Marina in the south of Calabria.

-In another case, the court in the ruling describes the situation as Antonino Vadala and two other men traveled to Rome to physically "punish" an unknown person who "caused damage to the clan".
+In another case, the court describes in its ruling how Antonino Vadala and two other men travelled to Rome to physically "punish" an unknown person who "caused damage to the clan".

 Vadala started a successful business in agriculture, then in real estate and in energy.
 He has become one of the most distinguished figures of the Italian community in Slovakia.

 Although the project has been cancelled eventually, Vadala became an "energy entrepreneur".
-That's what the former minister of economy Pavol Rusko, who is now accused of ordering murder, called him.
+That's what the former economy minister Pavol Rusko, who is now accused of ordering a murder, called him.

-Paradoxically, he remembered Vadala through the chief state councilor Mária Trošková, who works closely with Prime Minister Robert Fico.
+Paradoxically, he remembered Vadala through the state advisor Mária Trošková, a close collaborator of Prime Minister Robert Fico.

-The fact that her career continued with Fico at the Government Office did not surprise him very much: "Well, I thought it wouldn’t be so quick, but basically it did not surprise me, because she understood very quickly how to do things in life."
+The fact that her career continued with Fico at the Government Office did not surprise him very much: "Well, I thought it wouldn’t be so quick, but basically it did not surprise me because she understood very quickly how to get things done in life."

 Trošková and Jasaň

-In August 2011 Vadala and Mária Trošková founded Gia Management.
-Trošková left the company after a year and later became Assistant to the Member of Parliament Viliam Jasaň.
+In August 2011 Vadala and Trošková founded Gia Management.
+Trošková left the company after a year and later became assistant to then MP Viliam Jasaň.

-Jasaň did not want to tell the media where he found this woman known as a model who also competed in the Miss Universe 2007 final.
+Jasaň did not want to tell the media where he found this woman known as a model and a finalist of the Miss Universe 2007.
 He said only that a friend recommended her to him.

 "An assistant I used to have left me and a friend recommended this woman to me," told Jasaň Nový Čas daily.
 Whether the friend in question was Antonino Vadala he refused to confirm.

-However, in less than a year – in March 2015 – Maria Trošková left from Jasaň’s office and started to work for none other than Prime Minister Fico at the Government Office.
+However, in less than a year – in March 2015 – Maria Trošková left Jasaň’s office and started working for none other than PM Fico at the Government Office.
 A year later, Jasaň joined her there as well.
-Prime Minister named him director of the office and secretary of the State Security Council.
+The prime minister named him director of the office and secretary of the State Security Council.

-In addition Jasaň also received a top level security clearance.
-As a council secretary he is directly reporting to Fico.
+In addition, Jasaň also received a top level security clearance.
+As the security council secretary, he is directly reporting to Fico.